 Below are some ways that chapter leaders can help make sure that their NEMBA chapter is productive and can develop new volunteers and future leadership.
 This article supplements the information regarding “Developing an Effective NEMBA Chapter” found in our Chapter Handbook.

 - Some chapters hold their meetings at the same place while other rotate them around different venues, such as their member bike shops.
+During the summer some chapters opt for outdoor meetings, often with a ride and a cookout attached.

 - Since meetings generally take place in the evening, many chapters offer pizza and beverages to those that attend.

 - Bars or restaurants generally make poor meeting locations since it’s difficult to hear and conduct business in a noisy environment.
+Although some venues do offer private rooms.

 - Posting an agenda (and sticking to it) makes the meetings much more productive and less open-ended.
 Obviously, there should be flexibility.